Ermir86/Ermir86/README.md

 🌱 2022-24 Student in "Advanced software developer embedded systems"

-❓ Ask me about anything about embedded and related technologies
+❓ Ask me anything about embedded and related technologies

 📫 How to reach me **tirons46@gmail.com**